Santoshkasam/LiDAR-obstacle-detection/README.md

 # Lidar Obstacle Detection
-The goal of the project is to consistantly detect obstacles in a real LiDAR Point Cloud stream by filtering, segemeting and clustering the points of objects.
+**The goal of the project is to consistantly detect obstacles in a real LiDAR Point Cloud stream.
+This is achieved by filtering, segemeting and clustering the point cloud.**

 ![ObstacleDetectionFPS](https://user-images.githubusercontent.com/48198017/128245366-c20b806b-392d-42f2-9f7c-ce4bff5607dd.gif)